kHarshit/udacity-nanodegree-projects/README.md

-# transfer-learning
+# Transfer Learning in PyTorch

-Transfer Learning in PyTorch
+The notebook contains the final project of **PyTorch Udacity Scholarship**.